 When it comes time to climbing a big mountain, there are a number of things to consider.
 One of them is whether you want to climb it with your own guide, or if you want to join a group trip.
 Price is often an important consideration, but it’s not the only one.
 There are some other things that perhaps we should look at.

 - What is the guide to client ratio on a group trip?
 Most guiding companies have an established guide to client ratio.
-For The Mountain Guides, the maximum ratio for a Grand Teton Climb is 3:1.
-This varies depending on the objective and time of year but in general, we guide at a 3:1 ratio.
-This means that if you are a solo climber, you will be matched with two other climbers.
+For The Mountain Guides, the maximum ratio for a Grand Teton Climb is three climbers per guide, but the total number of people on a group trip could be as many as 12.
+This means that if you are a solo climber, you will be matched with other climbers.
 Your summit attempt will be successful not just based on your performance but on the performance of the other climbers on your rope team.
 If one person on the rope team has to turn around for any reason, then this affects the entire group.
 Is this something that you are comfortable with?
 If not, perhaps consider a private.

 - How much time do you have?
 Having time and flexibility on the mountain is one of the ways in which we can improve our chances of success on the mountain.
 But let’s be honest, life can be busy and sadly we do have commitments other than the pursuit of our climbing habit.
 It is true that a smaller climbing party often climbs more rapidly than a larger one.
 There are fewer people, so there are fewer transitions and in general a more consistent pace.
 If you find you have limited time, perhaps a private trip will allow you to reach your climbing/mountaineering goals and get back to your front-country-life in a more timely fashion.